Mirror, Mirror (TV series): Filming locations

 The house, home to the Iredale and Tiegan family, is actually Gear Homestead in Porirua.
 Sir Ivor's house was a former building named "Brendenwood" at the grounds of Sacred Heart College in Lower Hutt.
 It was demolished several years ago.
 The train station in 1919 is Silverstream Railway Museum in Lower Hutt.
 The train station used in 1995, is the Khandallah railway station in Wellington.
 The park where Louisa, Titus and Nicholas have a picnic and Jo and her father go for a walk, is the Lady Norwood Rose Garden in Wellington Botanic Garden.
 Tama's house is filmed at Nairn Street (the flat across number 41), Wellington.
 The place where antique shop is in the series is located at 1, Riddiford Street in Wellington.
 The library where Tama goes with Louisa, is the Wellington City Libraries.
+The cemetery which Louisa and her mother visit, is Bolton Street Cemetery in Wellington, formerly known as Bolton Street Memorial Park.

 Real world references

 The series timeline (for the era in which Louisa and Nicholas live in 1919), was dated four years after the bodies of most of the Russian imperial family, the Tsar, Tsarina and three of their daughters, were discovered.
 This made the character Nicholas' survival and escape at least possible in real world terms.
 The remains of the Tsarevich and his fourth sister were not uncovered until 2007, twelve years after the series was broadcast.

+In the series the school is called "Hampton Shelley College".
+It was filmed at the Sacred Heart College in Lower Hutt.
+The logo of Hampton Shelley College looks identical to the Sacred Heart College's logo.